4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Introduction

 3D human body capture from videos is a key challenge in computer vision, which has received substantial attention over the years~\cite{Kanazawa_2019_CVPR,VIBE:CVPR:2020,MuVS:3DV:2017,von2018recovering}.
-However, none of previous works considered the challenging setting of reconstructing 3D second-person human body from egocentric perspective\footnote{We note that another branch of prior work addresses the related but quite different task of predicting the 3D body pose of the \emph{camera-wearer} from egocentric video~\cite{ng2020you2me,jiang2017seeing,yuan20183d,tome2019xr}.}.
-The unique viewpoints and embodied camera motions that arise in egocentric video create formidable technical obstacles to 3D body estimation, causing previous SOTA methods for video-based motion capture to fail.
-For example, the close interpersonal distances that characterize social interactions result in partial observation of the second-person as body parts move in and out of frame.
-The drastic camera motion also leads to additional barrier of human kinematic estimation, as the second-person motion is entangled with the embodied movement of the camera wearer.
+However, none of the previous works considered the challenging setting of reconstructing 3D second-person human body from an egocentric video\footnote{We note that another branch of prior work addresses the related but quite different task of predicting the 3D body pose of the \emph{camera-wearer} from egocentric video~\cite{ng2020you2me,jiang2017seeing,yuan20183d,tome2019xr,HPS}.}.
+The unique viewpoints and embodied camera motions of egocentric video create formidable technical obstacles to 3D body estimation, causing previous SOTA methods for video-based motion capture to fail.
+For example, the close interpersonal distances that characterize social interactions result in partial observation of the second-person as body parts move in and out of the frame.
+The egocentric camera motion creates an additional set of challenges, as the second-person motion is entangled with the embodied movement of the camera wearer.